-4 ingredients.
-Only 4 ingredients for a very scrumptious recipe, its name?
-Cacio e Pepe.
-It is a genuine dish from Lazio, but you can do it yourself wherever you are.
-You just have to look for the right ingredients, and it is a done deal!
+You need 4 ingredients, only 4 ingredients, for this scrumptious recipe.
+Its name is Cacio e Pepe, which means cheese and pepper.
+It is an authentic dish from Lazio that you can make wherever you are.
+You just have to look for the right ingredients, and it will turn out perfectly.

-Careful!
-Cooking Cacio e Pepe is much more than grating some cheese on pasta: a particular method is required to make a rich cream which evenly coats pasta.
-Read on, and you will find out everything about this dish.
+Cooking cacio e pepe is much more than grating cheese on pasta; a special method is required to make a rich cream which evenly coats the pasta.
+Read on, and you will find out everything you need to know about this dish.

-It is rich in coarsely ground pepper, so you must love it if you want to fully enjoy this course.
-It’s robust, cohesive, creamy, and strong.
-Do you have to add cream?
-Not at all!
-Oil?
-Neither.
-Pecorino Romano and water: that’s all!
+It is rich in coarsely ground pepper, so you must love pepper if you want to fully enjoy this dish.

-The perfect chemical reaction between the water and the proteins of the cheese make the sauce creamy and smooth, but the combination of the flavor is the actual secret for a very appetizing dish- freshly crushed peppercorns release all their sharp taste when they are slightly toasted in a skillet.
-Pasta must be tossed slowly until evenly coated.
+The perfect chemical reaction between the water and the protein of the cheese makes the sauce creamy and smooth, but the combination of the flavors is the real secret for a very appetizing dish.
+Freshly crushed peppercorns release all their sharp flavor when slightly toasted in a skillet.
+The pasta must be tossed slowly until evenly coated.

-If you can’t find Pecorino where you live, you may replace it with Parmigiano Reggiano: it won’t be the genuine Cacio e Pepe, but it will be scrumptious as well.
+The recipe calls for medium-aged Pecorino cheese, but in Italy cacio is a cheese that can be grated.
+If you can’t find Pecorino where you live, you may replace it with Parmigiano Reggiano.
+It won’t be the authentic cacio e pepe, but it will still be delicious.

 What pasta is good for cacio e pepe?

-Long wheat durum pasta, such as spaghetti, or bucatini best fits the dish.
-I like linguine.
+Long wheat durum pasta, such as spaghetti, or bucatini, goes best with this dish.
+I prefer linguine.

 A few tricks to make a perfect cacio e pepe:

-- Cheese provides enough fat; oil is not needed;
+- The cheese provides enough fat; therefore, no extra oil is needed;

-- Use only the hot cooking water of the pasta: it contains the starch which makes the cream silky and smooth without any clumps;
+- Use only the hot pasta cooking liquid, which contains the starch that makes the cream silky and smooth without any clumps;

-- Drain pasta before it is perfectly cooked and finish cooking it in the skillet with the ground toasted peppercorns, so spaghetti will absorb the full taste.
+- Drain the pasta before it is finished cooking.
+Finish cooking it in the skillet with the ground toasted peppercorns so that the spaghetti will absorb the full taste.

 Can you reheat cacio e pepe?

 No, you can’t.
 Cacio e pepe must be prepared and eaten right away.
-It cannot be stored in the fridge: so prepare the right serving for each person, not to waste anything.
+It cannot be stored in the fridge, so prepare the right serving for each person.